AdamKyle/flare/resources/info/tips/section-1.md

 ### With that said - Casters should ...

 In the beginning of the game, casters will want at least one good weapon and a good shield.
-You should then get two good damage spells and a good body slot. if you have enough gold left over, try and get either a good ring or a good artifact.
+You should then get a good body followed by one or two damage spells. if you have enough gold left over, try and get either a good ring or a good artifact.

 You will then want to try and kill something to at least Moss Covered Skeleton before focusing on your Casting Accuracy skill (I would only go as high as 10% xp).

+Chances are your spells will always miss to start, specifically damaging spells - the healing spells will never miss.
+So attack with your weapon for now.

 Once you are reliably hitting with your spells, move over to casting as opposed to either cast and attack, attack and cast or attack.